Kay Nielsen: Work at Disney

 In 1939 Nielsen left for California and worked for Hollywood companies.
 A personal recommendation from Joe Grant to Walt Disney secured Nielsen a job with The Walt Disney Company, where his work was used in the Night on Bald Mountain/Ave Maria sequences of Fantasia.
 Nielsen was renowned at the Disney studio for his concept art and he contributed artwork for many Disney films, including concept paintings for a proposed adaptation of Hans Christian Andersen's The Little Mermaid.
 The adaptation was to be part of a package film containing various segments based on Andersen's fairy tales.
-The film, however, was not made within Nielsen's lifetime and his work went unused until production started on the 1989 film.
-Nielsen worked for The Walt Disney Company for 4 years, from 1937 to 1941 before being let go.
+The film was made over 50 years after his involvement with Disney.
+Nielsen worked for The Walt Disney Company for 4 years, from 1937 to 1941 before being let go as his work was seen as too dark.
+He was brought back briefly in the 1950s for Sleeping Beauty.
+Kay Nielsen continues to be credited for his work at the Disney company and is ascribed for inspiring the visual development of Frozen.

 Final years and death

 Nielsen briefly returned to Denmark in desperation.
 However, he found his works no longer in demand there either.
 His final years were spent in poverty.
-His last works were for local schools, including 'The First Spring' mural installed at Central Junior High School, Los Angeles and churches, and his painting for the Wong Chapel at the First Congregational Church, Los Angeles, illustrating the 23rd Psalm.
+His last works were for local schools and churches, and his painting for the Wong Chapel at the First Congregational Church, Los Angeles, illustrating the 23rd Psalm.
+One of his final works was a mural installed at Central Junior High School, Los Angeles entitled 'The First Spring] Kay Nielsen's opportunity to express his appreciation to his nation which has given him a welcome and freedom to paint in the tragic final years of his life.

-A heavy smoker, Nielsen contracted a chronic cough that would plague him until his death on June 21, 1957 at the age of 71.
+A heavy smoker, Nielsen contracted a chronic cough that would plague him until his death on June 21, 1957, at the age of 71.
 His funeral service was held under his mural in the Wong Chapel.
 His wife, Ulla, died the following year.

 Before her death to diabetes, Ulla gave Nielsen's remaining illustrations to fellow artist and architect Frederick Monhoff, who in turn tried to place them in museums.
 However, none – American or Danish – would accept them at the time.